Cameron Roberts

 • Contact

-Optimizing Pianism – Evidence-Based Perspectives (2025) offers an evidence-based approach to solving the problems of pianism.
-It draws on research from psychology, biomechanics and neuroscience, and deals with the topics of the mechanics and perception of touch, virtuosity, learning and memory, performance psychology, injury and aesthetics.
-Like sports-science to the athelete, this book brings music-science to the artist.
+Optimizing Pianism – Evidence-Based Perspectives (Bloomsbury, 2025) offers an evidence-based approach to solving the problems of pianism.
+It draws on research from psychology, biomechanics and neuroscience, and informs on the topics of the mechanics and perception of touch, cognition, learning and memory in virtuosic performance, performance psychology, injury minimisation and aesthetic manipulation.
+Like sports-science to the athelete, this book brings music-science to the artist in a user-friendly way.
+(See reviews, below.)

 Picture